 If you’ve recently completed an operational excellence initiative and you’re already seeing the results—standardized processes, reduced costs, improved quality, or time savings, for example—you and your team deserve to be proud.
 But before you pop the cork and start the celebration, keep in mind there’s still some hard work to be done.
-If you are not sure where your operations stands with regard to operational effectiveness, take this brief self-assessment by the operations management experts at Ventana Research.

 Namely, how are you going to sustain those improvements long-term?

 According to recent research by the National Center for the Middle Market and Dr. Peter Ward, a professor of operational management at The Ohio State University Fisher College of Business, more than two-thirds of mid-sized companies (with annual revenues between $10 million and $1 billion) and three-quarters of larger firms struggle to sustain the improvements they make.

 Why is keeping up the good work so hard to do?
 In a lot of cases, it’s because companies lack the right technology to enable, automate, and streamline the process rigor they must have to continue executing at a higher level.
 (Read this post to learn more about the role of process rigor in sustaining operational excellence.)